Short-haired bumblebee reintroduction project

 We would like to thank the following funders for supporting this project over the years:

 Natural England, RSPB, Royal Entomological Society, IBRA, Roger de Haan Charitable Trust, Miss Betty Liebert, Hawthorn Trust, John Lewis and the many supporters who have donated through local fundraising activities.

-Please check our Volunteering Opportunities page for details of how to get involved with this project.
+Please check our Volunteering Opportunities page for details of how to get involved with our projects.

-If you would like more information about this exciting project, please email firstname.lastname@example.org.
+If you would like more information about the project, please email firstname.lastname@example.org.